Logo

 Title: LIRR Double-Deck Passenger Coach, c.
 1938

 Description: Here is the Association of American Railroads' stock photo #573.
-Caption On Reverse: "Lightweight double-deck passenger coach placed in service on the Long Island Rail Road Dec.
+Cption On Reverse: "Lightweight double-deck passenger coach placed in service on the Long Island Rail Road Dec.
 28, 1937."
-Shown here is an MP-70 Double-Deck Electric Passenger Coach; it was built for the LIRR in the Pennsylvania Railroad's Altoona Car Shops.
+Shown here is an MP-70 Double-Deck Electric Passenger Coach; it was built for the LIRR in the Pennsylvania Railroad's Altoona Car Shops about 1938.
 The photographer's name, the exact date, and the location are not recorded.
 John S. Fisher Collection; #6 of 44.

 Photo Date: 8/9/1938 Upload Date: 6/7/2022 6:35:00 AM